lsd-rs/lsd/README.md

 Theme can be configured in the [configuration file](#configuration)(color.theme), The valid theme configurations are:
 - `default`: the default color scheme shipped in `lsd`
-- theme-file-name(yaml): use the theme file to specify colors
+- theme-file-name(yaml): use the theme file to specify colors(without the `yaml` extension)

 when configured with the `theme-file-name` which is a `yaml` file, `lsd` will look up the theme file in the following way:
-- relative name: check the themes under XDG Base Directory, e.g. ~/.config/lsd/themes/<theme-file-name>
+- relative name: check the themes under XDG Base Directory, e.g. ~/.config/lsd/themes/<theme-file-name>.yaml
 - absolute name: use the file path and name to find theme file

 Check [Theme file content](#theme-file-content) for details.